collocations.org

 The government is urging education authorities to spend less money.

-competent, lawful, relevant, statutory
+appropriate, competent, proper, relevant, statutory

-AUTHORITY + VERB
+authority + VERB

-The local health authority denied negligence.
+The health authority denied negligence.

-allow (sb) sth, give (sb) sth, grant (sb) sth
+allow (sb) sth, approve sth, give (sb) sth, grant (sb) sth

 The local authority has not granted planning permission.